Luc Mbah a Moute: College career

 Mbah a Moute attended Montverde Academy in Florida from 2001 to 2005, where he was coached by Kevin Sutton.
-Soon, he would be Westwood-bound to play for Ben Howland and UCLA.
+Soon, he would be Westwood-bound to play for coach Ben Howland at the University of California, Los Angeles.

-As a freshman in 2005–06, Mbah a Moute led the Pac-10 Champion Bruins in rebounding.
-Mbah a Moute led or tied for the lead for the Bruins in rebounding in 27 regular-season games.
+As a freshman in 2005–06, Mbah a Moute led the Pac-10 Conference–champion Bruins in rebounding.
+He led or tied for the lead for the Bruins in rebounding in 27 regular-season games.
 In the NCAA tournament, Mbah a Moute scored the winning layup at the end of a comeback win over Gonzaga in the Sweet 16.
 Mbah a Moute also posted 17 points, 9 rebounds, 2 steals, and 1 assist in a Final Four victory over LSU.
 For the year, Mbah a Moute averaged 8.9 points and 8.1 rebounds, and he was named Pac-10 Freshman of the Year.

 He became something of a cult phenomenon among the UCLA faithful.
 Along with fellow Cameroonian Alfred Aboya, the dynamic duo sparked the "Cameroon Crazies" (a take-off of Duke's "Cameron Crazies" fans) section, along with an enormously popular T-shirt which read "Moute Kicks Boute".
-Mbah a Moute himself became known as The Fresh Prince, after the television show of the same name.
+Mbah a Moute himself became known as The Fresh Prince of Africa, after the television show of the same name.

 His mother, Goufane a Ziem Agnes Bertine, and his father, Camille Moute à Bidias, had never seen him play for UCLA until they came from Cameroon to attend the Final Four of the 2008 NCAA Men's Division I Basketball Tournament.
 During the 2008 season, his team had a record of 35–4 and won their third straight Pac-10 title and made their third straight NCAA Final Four.

 Mbah a Moute ended his UCLA career with an honorable mention All-Pac-10, honorable mention Pac-10 All-Defensive Team selection and a fifth-place finish in scoring (8.8 ppg).
 He is ranked the No. 15 rebounder with a total of 775 rebounds.

 Mbah a Moute became the first player to start in three straight Final Fours at UCLA in 34 years.
 Bill Walton, Jamaal Wilkes, and Greg Lee (1972–74) were the last players at UCLA, and Andre Hutson and Charlie Bell of Michigan State (1999–2001) were the last to do so.